 If you don’t know these names, you’ve been missing out on some great international motorcycle racing.
-From the U.S., Germany, France, Italy, and The Netherlands, respectively, these champions and their teams have won more than 223 world championship titles, including 12 victories at the grueling, sun-baked Dakar Rally.
+From the the UK, South Africa, Italy, and The Netherlands, respectively, these champions and their teams have won more than 270 world championship titles, including 16 victories at the grueling, sun-baked Dakar Rally.

 And they’ve done it all sitting atop bikes designed by KTM, a PTC customer.

-Based in Austria, KTM is a leading manufacturer of motorsports vehicles.
-The company focuses on sport-oriented motorcycles, underscoring its “Ready to Race” philosophy.
+Based in Austria, KTM is Europe's largest manufacturer of motorsports vehicles.
+The company focuses on sport-oriented motorcycles, underscoring its “READY TO RACE” philosophy.
 In short, KTM’s mission is to produce motorcycles with exacting standards of excellence.

 “We are driven by constant innovation, week after week, race after race,” says Philipp Habsburg, head of research and development at KTM.
-“Furthermore, if we see that an innovation works in our racing motorcycles, we quickly introduce it into our production bikes — from our superbikes to our children’s motocross lines.
+“Furthermore, if we see that an innovation works in our racing motorcycles, we quickly introduce it into our production bikes — from our high-performing naked bikes to our children’s motocross lines.
 Everything we make is based on product excellence and the engineering behind it.”

 Unlike many other manufacturers, KTM engineers everything in-house.
-That includes the engine, chassis, wheels, etc. Habsburg says that kind of control helps the company optimize every part of the bike, maximizing performance.
+That includes the engine, chassis, suspension elements and lots of other parts.
+Habsburg says that kind of control helps the company optimize every part of the bike, maximizing performance.

 The innovation machine at KTM stays revved all the time, says company designer Olaf Seger.
 “Every model that we release integrates the best of our engineering when we release it.
 But we never feel we’ve crossed the finish line.
 Our teams are continuing to dream up the next round of improvements all the time.”